C64 OS GETTING STARTED GUIDE

 For additional information about mouse input configuration, see Chapter 3: Configuration of the C64 OS User's Guide.

 The CPU busy indicator is a clock animation that appears in the top left corner of the screen if the CPU is occupied for longer than a few seconds.
 It indicates that activity is taking place that could cause the user interface to become unresponsive.
-Press "y" to enable this feature.
+Press "y" to enable this feature, or press RETURN.

 There is then a series of questions about keyboard shortcuts that trigger system-level features.
 You can press "y" or RETURN to accept the defaults.
 These options also serve to show you that these features exist and how they can be triggered.
 You can customize them if the defaults are inconvenient.